roman-wolfensperger/underwater_color_correction/readme_underwater.md

-# 🌊 Underwater Video Color Correction
+# 🌊 Underwater Video & Image Color Correction

-A Python-based tool for automatic color correction of underwater videos filmed with GoPro Hero 3 (and compatible cameras) using a red physical filter.
+A Python-based tool for automatic color correction of underwater videos and images filmed with GoPro Hero 3 (and compatible cameras) using a red physical filter.
 This project provides both a command-line interface and a user-friendly GUI.

 ## 📋 Table of Contents